GavinQ1/My-Projects/Java/Compiler/readme.txt

 -a: flag, if compile all files in directory, default is false -f [filename]: compile a single file
 -d [dir]: compile all files in given directory
--n: flag, if show output in console, default is true
+-v: flag, if show output in console, default is false

 # run compiled files
+##!! does not work for programs that need input

 python run.py [-a] [-d:dir] [-f:filename] [-h] [-o]